ucsb-cs48/ucsb-cs48.github.io/_topics/minimum_viable_product.md

 ![card02]({{'/topics/minimum_viable_product/card02_25pct.png' | relative_url }})
 ![card03]({{'/topics/minimum_viable_product/card03_25pct.png' | relative_url }})
 ![card04]({{'/topics/minimum_viable_product/card04_25pct.png' | relative_url }})

+Proposal: Can we make a webapp that would allow for this training exercise to be done online, during the COVID-19 "All Zoom, all the time" era?

 Now, consider these four proposals for building this product.
 This illustrates an iterative approach to getting to an MVP.